Managing users properly is one of the most important things you can do to keep your Linux server secure.

 Cmnd_Alias SOFTWARECOMMANDS = /usr/bin/apt update, /usr/bin/apt upgrade, /usr/bin/apt install *

-Cmnd_Alias SERVICECOMMANDS = /usr/bin/systemctl status
+Cmnd_Alias SERVICECOMMANDS = /usr/bin/systemctl, /usr/sbin/service

 Cmnd_Alias SERVICECOMMANDS = /usr/bin/systemctl status *